minusobjects/Message-Medium/docs/production_readme.md

 [heroku]: http://message-medium.herokuapp.com/

-FresherNote is a full-stack web application inspired by Evernote.
-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.
+Message is a full-stack single-page web application inspired by Medium.
+It utilizes Ruby on Rails (backend), PostgreSQL (database), and React.js/Redux (frontend).

 ## Features & Implementation

- **NB**: don't copy and paste any of this.
-Many folks will implement similar features, and many employers will see the READMEs of a lot of a/A grads.
-You must write in a way that distinguishes your README from that of other students', but use this as a guide for what topics to cover.

-### Note Rendering and Editing
+### Writing and editing stories and responses

-  On the database side, the notes are stored in one table in the database, which contains columns for `id`, `user_id`, `content`, and `updated_at`.
-Upon login, an API call is made to the database which joins the user table and the note table on `user_id` and filters by the current user's `id`.
-These notes are held in the `NoteStore` until the user's session is destroyed.

-  Notes are rendered in two different components: the `CondensedNote` components, which show the title and first few words of the note content, and the `ExpandedNote` components, which are editable and show all note text.
-The `NoteIndex` renders all of the `CondensedNote`s as subcomponents, as well as one `ExpandedNote` component, which renders based on `NoteStore.selectedNote()`.
-The UI of the `NoteIndex` is taken directly from Evernote for a professional, clean look:
+User may write their own stories via a spare, clean interface - the almost-entirely white page is meant to emulate the feeling of a blank sheet of paper.

 ![image of notebook index](wireframes/home-logged-in.png)